Cattle War: Background and prelude

 Established in 1620 after a treaty between Ove Gjedde and Raghunatha Nayak, Fort Dansborg was the capital and center of commerce in Danish India, surrounded on land by the Kingdom of Thanjavur.

 Historic map of Danish colony Tranquebar and Fort Dansborg, 1700s, along the coastline of Tamil Nadu, India.

 On 25 June 1750, a Danish proposal from governor Bonsach on the surrounding hinterland of Dansborg was published.
 He proposed to the Nayak of Thanjavur that four nearby districts of an area of 60 km^{2} should be acquired by the Danish Company.
 Bonsach hoped to gain financial profit from the districts.
 The proposal was agreed upon with the Nayak and he mortgaged the areas to the authority in Dansborg.
 In return the Nayak of Thanjavur could retrieve the areas at any time.

 Six years later, in January 1756, the newly appointed local supervisor, Perumal Naik, was alleged by the Danes to have raided the newly Danish land districts.
 On 17 June of the same year, Naik raided and stole a herd of cattle, which belonged to a Danish district.
 In response, the Danish government in Tranquerbar sent a small force of Indian sepoys to retake the lost cattle, although they were driven back.
 Negotiations followed, with the Thanjavurians requesting to have the cattle returned.

-Instead the Danish governorate retaliated with a punitive expedition to capture the nearby village of Anandamangalam.
+Instead the Danish governorate retaliated with a punitive expedition to capture the nearby village of Anandamangalam around Tranquebar.